Register window: Application in CPUs

+In GPUs

+Register windows is also a nearly universally used mechanism in GPUs, particularly in the Execution Units tasked with running general-purpose compute threads.
+For instance, in Intel's GenX architecture, each of the many parallel-running Execution Units ("cores") has its own register file, containing (say) 256 physical general-purpose registers.
+Each thread spawned on a core then accesses its own register window with a zero-based index which is mapped by hardware to a separate set of contiguous physical registers in that core's register file.
+Each window may consist of a variable number of registers depending on the function that the thread implements, but usually limited to no more than half the number of physical registers in the file.
+This is so that (at least) a second thread can immediately take over an otherwise idle core when the previously running thread must stall for some reason (usually to communicate with outside memory buffers).

 Criticism

+A drawback of register windows is that context switches require saving a large number of registers to memory.
+The SPARC implementation always advances the register window by sixteen registers, meaning that when this happens, many of these saved registers will not even contain useful data.
+Some have criticized the original studies that led to the implementation of register windows, for considering only programs in isolation and ignoring multitasking workloads.

 Register windows are not the only way to improve register performance.
 The group at Stanford University designing the MIPS saw the Berkeley work and decided that the problem was not a shortage of registers, but poor utilization of the existing ones.
 They instead invested more time in their compiler's register allocation, making sure it wisely used the larger set available in MIPS.
 This resulted in reduced complexity of the chip, with one half the total number of registers, while offering potentially higher performance in those cases where a single procedure could make use of the larger visible register space.
 In the end, with modern compilers, MIPS makes better use of its register space even during procedure calls.